vvinhas/react-redux-boilerplate/README.md

 5. Head to `http://lvh.me:8080`
 6. That't it! :)

+## Logger
+This boilerplate provides logging funcionality by default, using the package `react-logger`.
+For production environments you're suposed to remove this functionality.
+To do so, follow these simple steps:

+1. Go to `src/store/index.js`
+2. Remove the lines `import createLogger from 'redux-logger';` and `const logger = createLogger();`
+3. Remove the logger instance from the middleware by changing the line from `applyMiddleware(thunk, logger)` to `applyMiddleware(thunk)`

 ## Folder Structure
 ```
 src/                      --> Hold the source files of the application
- |-- js/                     --> All your javascript files goes here
  |-- actions/             --> For all action creators, where file name corresponds to part of the app
  |-- components/          --> For “dumb” React components unaware of Redux
          |-- App.js       --> The main app component
  |-- containers/          --> For “smart” React components connected to Redux
  |-- reducers/            --> For all reducers, where file name corresponds to state key
  |       |-- index.js     --> Combine reducers entry file
  |-- store/               --> For store initialization
  +-- app.js               --> App bootstrap script
 ```

+## Extra Packages
+- *[ImmutableJS](https://facebook.github.io/immutable-js):* Perfect to use with Redux.
+Checkout [their docs](https://facebook.github.io/immutable-js/docs) for more information.
+Although not necessary, you're encouraged to use Immutable within your store reducers.
+- *[Classnames](https://github.com/JedWatson/classnames):* A neat utility to handle CSS classe changes programmatically.
+- *[Axios](https://github.com/mzabriskie/axios):* Cool Promise based HTTP client for the browser and node.js.
+Very handy.

 ## Addons
 This package comes with [Bulma.io](http://bulma.io/) and [FontAwesome](http://fontawesome.io/) CDN's out of the box.
 If you don't need or don't want to use them, open the `index.html` file and remove the `<link>` tags.